 I’ve had a Leica M2 with cracked and missing vulcanite sitting on a shelf for over two months.
 It was sad, ugly, and wasting away.
 So this weekend I decided to do something about it.
 Replacing the vulcanite with original material is downright impossible for the average guy, so instead I opted to use high quality leather from a well-known online shop, Aki-Asahi.

 Being pretty casual about my cameras, I thought mixing things up a bit wouldn’t hurt, so I decided to go with navy blue leather instead of the traditional black, and the final result is nothing short of gorgeous.
 But rather than selfishly enjoying this Leica in isolation, I’ve gone through the trouble of making a short video to show how you too can re-skin your aged bauhaus masterpiece, and turn it into something clean and new.

-For our video tutorial and shameless camera porn, read on.
+For the video tutorial and shameless camera porn, read on.

 First things first.
-Here’s what the M2 looked like before our re-skin.
+Here’s what the M2 looked like before the operation.

 If you get tired, take a break.
 The camera’s not going anywhere, but if you blunder ahead with flagging concentration or foolish impatience the giant scratch you leave on your top plate will be there forever.
 Take it easy, go slowly, and good luck!